RAPPER | PRODUCER | SONGWRITER

 Xolisa has dedicated her career to crafting a sound and executing a lyrical delivery that is technical, yet fluid; Boom Bap, yet futuristic; Abstract, yet all the while familiar as she continues to unapologetically spread her messages of self- love, resilience, political awareness and spirituality.

-The Trinidadian-Canadian emcee is currently undertaking her first international tour in support of her debut, full-length, self-produced album, “And Gaps Do Lead To Bridges” (June 1, 2016), where she has already taken over stages within Canada, Australia and the U.S.A and continues on the 2017 leg of the tour, preparing to take the album to stages in the Caribbean, the Yukon Territories and more - delivering a jolting message on civil rights and her faith in humanity, moving the masses one city at a time!
+The Trinidadian-Canadian emcee has independently undertaken her first international tour in support of her debut, full-length, self-produced album, “And Gaps Do Lead To Bridges” (June 1, 2016), where over the span of a year (July 2016 – July 2017), Xolisa has taken over stages within Australia, Canada, the U.S.A and the Caribbean, delivering a jolting message on civil rights and her faith in humanity- moving the masses one city at a time!

 Connect with Xolisa: